izm1chael/Simple-Dionaea-Install/README.md

 # Simple Dionaea Install
-This script automates the installation of Dionaea Honey Pot, in order to use follow the instructions below.
+This script automates the installation of Dionaea Honeypot, in order to use follow the instructions below.

 ***This Will Only Work on Debian/Ubuntu Based System and has been Tested on Ubuntu 16.04 (Dionaea Recommended)***